 - One of the nation's top kidney research facilities, offering research initiatives and clinical trials that bring the latest discoveries to patient care

-We offer PKD clinic on Thursdays from 1-5 p.m.
+The PKD clinic is available on Thursdays from 1 to 5 p.m.
 Services include:

 - Clinical trials

 - Diagnostic imaging

 - Transplant listing, surgery and continuum of care

 Our PKD clinic has regular openings.
 Physicians may refer patients, and patients may self-refer by calling 913-588-6048.